MisterMarlu/WebCrawler/readme.md

 ```

 #### DB.find(search, structure, collection, callback)
-Method to find an object in the the mongodb.
+Method to find some objects in the the mongodb.
 ```javascript

 const {WebCrawler} = require('web-crawler');